jahswilling/Hng_hash_task/README.md

 ```

 # Hng hash task summary
-Format the CSV file to the same format as the Team Bevel.json file in the repo, then run "python3 create hash.py ".
+Format the CSV file to the same format as the Team Bevel.json file in the repo, then run "python3 create_hash.py ".
 The script will generate a modified file with a json hash in a new column at the end, and the hashed json files will be saved in the json files folder.
+Currently the script handles the name and description for each team. but can be update subsequently when the team data is updated.